ibm-cloud-docs/vmwaresolutions/archiref/openshift-runbook/vcs-openshift-runbook-install.md

 ## Run Terraform
 {: #openshift-runbook-runbook-install-terraform-run}

-Terraform is used to deploy the VMs for bootstrap, control-plane, and compute nodes.
+Terraform is used to deploy the VMs for bootstrap, control-plane nodes, and compute nodes.
 Terraform operates as follows:

 * terraform init - initializes the terraform plug-ins and modules.
 * terraform plan - performs a dry run on the templates, ensuring it can connect to the vCenter.